thbt/tamagoji/readme.md

 * Every 10 seconds, your Tamagoji will lose 1 hunger point (hunger event)
     * Once your Tamagoji is hungry (hunger stat == 0), it will lose 1HP instead
     * 10s after eating, your tamagoji will poop (poop event)
-* Every 10 seconds, your Tamagoji will become sleepy
+* Every 10 seconds, your Tamagoji will lose 1 fatigue point (fatigue event)
     * Once your Tamagoji is sleepy (fatigue state == 0), it will lose 1HP
-    * After 25 seconds of sleepiness, your Tamagoji will fall asleep on its own
+    * After 25 seconds of sleepiness, your Tamagoji will fall asleep on its own (selfSleep event)
 * Every 2 minutes, your tamagoji will age

 The game is over and stops when your tamagoji dies or reach 100 years old.